 But I digress.
 During our road trip on Hokkaido we stayed at 2 campsites.
 We also went camping on Miyajima island (near Hiroshima) and in Kamikochi (in ).
-You can find all the information about the accommodation we stayed at during our 1-month trip here.
+You can find more information about the accommodation we stayed at in our Japan itinerary.

 Sleeping in our car